-- e)-If an employee is unable to return after exhausting their leave entitlement, an employee's responsibility for all insurance premiums for benefits shall be determined by the employee's eligibility for benefits under the applicable plan, the Affordable Care Act (ACA), and the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) the employee can continue such benefits by paying for COBRA continuation coverage. - fle) If an employee does not return to work or returns to work for less than thirty (30) days after the expiration of their leave entitlement, the District will have the right to recover its share of health plan premiums paid on behalf of the employee while in unpaid status unless the failure to return to work is because of the continuation, recurrence, or onset of a serious health condition of the employee/family member as defined in this Appendix.
-In the event of an extenuating circumstance beyond the employee2 control, (as defined by FMLA and CFRA, including retirement within thirty (30) days of returning to work), the right to recover the health plan premiums does not apply. - f) If an employee is on leave of absence without pay in excess of two (2) complete pay periods, their anniversary date for purposes of probationary time, evaluation, pay increases and vacation/sick/personal/administration time accrual shall be extended by the number of days included in the period of leave without pay. - g) If Also, if an employee is on leave of absence with pay, for the purposes of probationary time and related evaluation periods and pay, such probationary time will be extended by the number of days included in the period of leave. - h) State Disability Insurance (SDI): An employee who applies and qualifies for SDI may receive benefits based upon wages paid during a specific twelve- (12-)-month base period, determined by the date an SDI claim begins.
-This benefit is for non-work related work-related disabilities and can be coordinated with an employee's paid leave time.
+- e) If an employee is unable to return after exhausting their leave entitlement, an employee's responsibility for all insurance premiums for benefits shall be determined by the employee's eligibility for benefits under the applicable plan, the Affordable Care Act (ACA), and the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA)If an employee does not return to work or returns to work for less than thirty days after the expiration of their leave entitlement, the District will have the right to recover its share of health plan premiums paid on behalf of the employee while in unpaid status unless the failure to return to work is because of the continuation, recurrence, or onset of a serious health condition of the employee/family member as defined in this Appendix.
+In the event of an extenuating circumstance beyond the employee's control, (as defined by FMLA and CFRA, including retirement within thirty days of returning to work), the right to recover the health plan premiums does not apply. - f) If an employee is on leave of absence without pay in excess of two complete pay periods, their anniversary date for purposes of probationary time, evaluation, pay increases and vacation accrual shall be extended by the number of days included in the period of leave without pay. - g) If an employee is on leave of absence with pay, for the purposes of probationary time and related evaluation periods and pay, such probationary time will be extended by the number of days included in the period of leave. - h) State Disability Insurance (SDI): An employee who applies and qualifies for SDI may receive benefits based upon wages paid during a specific 12-month base period, determined by the date an SDI claim begins.
+This benefit is for non-work-related disabilities and can be coordinated with an employee's paid leave time.
 The first seven days are considered a "waiting period" and no SDI benefits are paid until after the employee has been absent from work for seven calendar days.
 If employee has accrued paid sick leave, employee may use sick leave for the first seven days, before SDI payments begin.
 If employee has no accrued sick leave, employee may elect, but is not required, to use any accrued vacation (or other accrued leave) during this waiting period. - i) Paid Family Leave (PFL): An employee may contact the Employment Development Department (EDD) to apply for PFL benefits within the SDI program for the care of seriously ill children, parents, parents-in-law, grandparents, grandchildren, sibling, spouse, or registered domestic partner or to bond with a new child or child in connection with adoption or foster care placement.
-PFL offers up to six weeks of benefits (in a twelve[12-]-month period).
-If employee is absent for a reason that qualifies them for PFL payments, and employee has not yet accrued or have vacation available, employee may use any accrued and unused sick leave during the seven-day waiting period before PFL benefits begins.-An employee receiving Paid Family Leave is not on "unpaid leave."
-Therefore,
+PFL offers up to six weeks of benefits (in a 12-month period).
+If employee is absent for a reason that qualifies them for PFL payments, and employee has not yet accrued or have vacation available, employee may use any accrued and unused sick leave during the seven-day waiting period before PFL benefits begins.
+An employee receiving Paid Family Leave is not on "unpaid leave."
+Therefore, the District may not require the employee to use any accrued leave, e.g. sick or vacation leave, during Paid Family Leave.

-- the District may not require the employee to use any accrued leave, e.g. sick or vacation leave, during Paid Family Leave. - j) Military Spouse Leave (Military and Veterans Code section 395.10).
-An employee who works more than twenty (20) hours a week can take an unpaid leave of up to ten (10) days while the employee s spouse is on leave from deployment.
+j) Military Spouse Leave (Military and Veterans Code section 395.10).
+An employee who works more than 20 hours a week can take an unpaid leave of up to ten days while the employee's spouse is on leave from deployment.